 Before and After

-Start with walls under the waterline tile moving downward, next floor.
-Flat surfaces of the pool will be done.
-When using pool plaster disc without water it is important not overheat the disc or plaster.
-After doing a 5 Ft. x 5 Ft. area use your hose to wash off plaster residual material remaining.
-This will keep the pool plaster disc and pool plaster from over heating.
-Excessive heat will cause break down in the integrity of both pool plaster disc and pool plaster.
+Avoid Overheating When using the pool plaster disc, it's important to not overheat the disc or plaster.
+To prevent this, work on a 5 ft. x 5 ft. area at a time and then rinse off the residual plaster material with a hose.
+This will keep both the pool plaster disc and the pool plaster from overheating.
+Excessive heat can cause degradation in the integrity of both the pool plaster disc and the pool plaster.

 Selecting a Disc